 This treatment is extremely safe when performed by an experienced Medical Aesthetician or Physician’s Assistant.
-It is comparable to a man shaving his face.
+It is non-invasive comparable to a man shaving his face.
 Dermaplaning is also safe for pregnant and nursing women.

 Will the vellus hair grow back thicker?

-No. It is physiologically impossible for vellus hair, also known as peach-fuzz, to grow back thicker.
-Vellus hair when cut or removed will grow back the same as the structure of the hair does not become damaged, it is unchanged.
+No. It is physiologically impossible for vellus hair, also known as peach-fuzz, to grow back thicker or darker.
+Vellus hair, when cut or removed, will grow back the same, as the structure of the hair is not damaged.

 Can Dermaplaning be performed with laser treatments or chemical peels?

 We recommend Dermaplaning monthly; exfoliation is important for maintaining a healthy skincare regimen.
 Dermaplaning removes twenty-one days’ worth of dead skin cells.
 It is best to allow the skin to complete its rejuvenation cycle before your next Dermaplaning treatment.